What’s the Story?

 How Can I Stay Compliant?

 Under the new law, you would be able to continue to keep single-use plastic straws in stock, but only deliver them if a customer asked for one first.
 However, you may be able to continue serving straws automatically to each customer if you switch to a reusable or compostable alternative.
-Wheat straws are among the most natural and affordable alternatives that offer an experience similar to single-use plastic.
+HAY!
+Straws® made from natural wheat stems are among the most natural and affordable alternatives that offer an experience similar to single-use plastic.

 If you choose to continue stocking single-use plastic straws, then complying with the “upon request” rule is about getting used to a new procedure.
 You would need to prepare your employees to break the habit of handing out plastic straws to every customer—they would need to ask for it first.